-There are different ways to conclude safety tests.
+There are different ways to conduct safety tests.
 Some companies perform tests using computer simulations and calculations.
-Then there are those who do crash tests on their own and with their own set up limits.
-For us there is only one way, according international standards and by an independent approved test institute.
-The French institute for work related accidents, INRS has set the only standards in the world for crash test of car interiors.
+Other companies make crash tests on their own and with their own set up limits.
+For us there is only one way, according to international standards and by an independent approved test institute.
+The French institute for work related accidents, INRS, has set the only standards in the world for crash test of van racking.
 And they are really tough!
-For example they require higher collision speed, and much more stringent values for interior payload, than the standards for car interior, previously used.
+For example they require higher collision speed and much more stringent values for interior payload than the standards for van racking previously used.
 Today, we are the only provider with Swedish-made van racking solutions that pass these advanced tests.

 We completed our first crash tests in 2001 at Milbrook in England according ECR R17.07.
 We passed the test with flying colors.
 Crash tests, requirements and preferences have changed over the years.
 And since then we have made regular tests.